All Episodes

 I mean, if we just eliminated summer breaks, you could have a bachelor's degree by the time you graduated from high school.

-I mean, like people like Isaac Newton, or maybe not Isaac Newton, but like people in that era were graduating and going into college by the time they were like 14, you know, this is like average, like there's really smart kids, they'd be in college by the time they're 14.
+You know, I mean, like people like Isaac Newton, or maybe not Isaac Newton, but like people in that era were graduating and going into college by the time they were like 14.

-You don't see this anymore, you know.
+You don't see this anymore, you know?

-Now it's like, oh, we did a K-12 thing, they're gonna be 18 years old.
+Now it's like, oh, we did a K-12 thing.

 It's like, why?

-Well, and the quality of the education is something to consider too, because if you if you had a 19th century bachelor's degree, you could read and write in Latin.
+Well, and the quality of the education is something to consider too, because if you, if you had a 19th century bachelor's degree, you could read and write in Latin.

-Yeah, you know, that was a languages.
+You know, that was other languages.

-That was like a pre-req, you know.
+That was like a pre-rec.

 He did like this intense philosophy program.

-He's like Boris Johnson, yeah, yeah, yeah.
+He's like Boris Johnson.

-I'm not saying he's not brilliant, but the program is what made him do able to do that.
+I'm not saying he's not brilliant, but the program is what made him able to do that.

-Not necessarily, I mean, it was his determination too, but anybody everybody is capable of so much more than they're doing, they're just not being challenged, in my opinion.
+Not necessarily, I mean, it was his determination too, but anybody, everybody is capable of so much more than they're doing.

 Yep.